krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

 - Problem: Once the tags are assigned, the system should respond the sender by sending email accordingly.
 The response template can be decided based on the assigned tags.
 E.g. for above email we can assign tags (automation service, software consulting)

 Solution:
-    - once tag assigned, the system would need to respond to the sender by email.(from the record, system have)
-    - every tag will have the specific template to respond for the specific sender and question related with tag, so system would need to store templates somewhere having tags associated with it(the answers associated with it)
+    - every tag will have the specific template to respond for the specific tag and question related with tag, so system would need to store templates somewhere having tags associated with it

 -----------------------------------------------------------------------------------------